Architecture Overview

 Component Overview

-The Collector is responsible for gathering logs from your applications and infrastructure.
+The LogFlux Agent runs in your environment and is responsible for collecting logs from your applications and infrastructure, encrypting them locally, and sending them to the LogFlux Backend.
 It provides multiple integration options to suit different use cases:

 Key Features

-• Local Buffering: Temporarily stores logs during network outages
+• Local Buffering: Continue logging during network outages

 Ingestor Service

-• High-Performance Ingestion: Handles thousands of log entries per second
+• High-Performance Ingestion: Handles thousands of encrypted log entries per second

-• Geographic Distribution: Available in EU and US regions for data residency
+• Geographic Distribution: Available in multiple regions for data residency

 Backend Service